-Bolton may seem like the average town, but when it comes to paranormal activity it is incredibly active.
-There is a wide selection of haunted places to choose from including a number of haunted pubs, a theatre and stately homes.
+Bolton may seem like the average town, but it is incredibly active when it comes to paranormal activity.
+There is a wide selection of haunted places to choose from, including several haunted pubs, theatres, and stately homes.

 Let’s take a closer look at some of the most haunted places in Bolton:

 Ye Olde Man & Scythe is nestled in Bolton’s town centre, and you can tell instantly from your first glance at the building that this place is old!
 Time seems to have stood still for the world-famous cider house to the extent that it looks totally out of place today!
 Ye Olde Man & Scythe is one of the most haunted places in Bolton and is the fourth oldest pub in the whole of Britain, and it is every bit as famous for its resident spooks as it is for holding that title!